Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Conclusion

 \section{Conclusion}

 Repository-scale development is challenging because maintaining correctness and managing dependencies in large, evolving systems is difficult.
-We frame this as a requirements compilation problem, translating multimodal specifications into runnable web systems.
+We frame this as a requirements compilation problem, translating multi-modal specifications into runnable web systems.
 We propose \tool, which operates in two phases.
 The top-down phase designs formalized UI, API, and DB interfaces, with dependencies enforced by initially failing tests.
 The bottom-up phase implements and validates these interfaces.
-On a benchmark of six web systems, \tool outperforms state-of-the-art approaches by up to 108.1\% in test pass rates.
+On a depth-oriented benchmark of six web systems, \tool outperforms state-of-the-art approaches by up to 108.1\% in test pass rates; on the breadth-oriented AppForge benchmark of 101 Android apps, \tool achieves a 68.3\% test case pass rate on average, outperforming all baselines.
 A user study further confirms its effectiveness and usability.